Standby High-Readiness Brigade

 The Brigade comprised a number of troops varying between four and five thousand, drawn from units pledged by eleven countries: Argentina, Austria, Canada, Denmark, Finland, Italy, the Netherlands, Norway, Poland, Romania, Spain and Sweden.

 The nations that contributed to SHIRBRIG had the right to opt out of any operation.
 For example, when the UNMEE was formed, Argentina and Romania opted out for financial reasons.

 The Brigade expected to operate independently at a considerable distance from support for up to 60 days.
 It stood ready for deployment from point of embarkation at 15 to 30 days' notice.
 Its deployment will be limited to six months duration, after which the mission will either be terminated or other forces will replace the Brigade.

-Other operations the Brigade took part in were planning ECOWAS's operation in Cote d'Ivoire, and forming the Interim Headquarters of the United Nations Mission in Liberia.
+Other operations the Brigade took part in were planning ECOWAS's operation in Côte d'Ivoire, and forming the Interim Headquarters of the United Nations Mission in Liberia.

 The Brigade ceased all operational activities on June 30, 2009 and closed down the organization.

 The Brigade's files were given to the U.S. Army's Peacekeeping & Stability Operations Institute (PKSOI) at Carlisle Barracks, PA and are located at the adjacent Army Heritage Education Center in Carlisle, Pennsylvania, USA.